Oghma-Infinium/Modding-Guides/tutorials/Armor mods for Skyrim Outfit System.md

-# Adding Armor mods for Skyrim Outfit System
+# Adding Armor Mods for Skyrim Outfit System

 This guide will showcase how to add armor mods in a conflict-free manner for use with the mod [Skyrim Outfit System](https://www.nexusmods.com/skyrimspecialedition/mods/42162).
 This guide was originally made by user **firydoom3** on discord and has since been edited by **aljo**.